artsy/momentum/README.md

 ### ow:execute_recipe[to,layer,recipe,aws_id,aws_secret]

-Execute a Chec recipe on the given layer in the given stack.
+Execute a Checf recipe on the given layer in the given stack.
 By default, will execute recipes on all running instances of the _rails-app_ layer, or the list configured in `app_layers`.
 E.g.:

     bundle exec rake ow:execute_recipe[staging,rails-app,restart_unicorns]
     # Assuming 'restart_unicorns' is a valid Chef recipe.